top of page

 Crazy 6 map inperson.png

-To generate ideas, we adapted the Crazy 8s method into "Silly 6s" for larger groups, followed by an impact vs effort matrix to prioritise features for testing.
-We developed several concepts, focusing on comparing list views, 3x3 card layouts, and keyword search designs.
+To generate ideas, we adapted the Crazy 8s method into "Silly 6s" for larger groups, followed by a voting session to identify the most valuable ideas.
+We then used an impact vs. effort matrix to prioritise features for wireframing.

 Crazy 6_map.png